aboutcode-org/aboutcode/docs/source/getting-started/consume-sboms.rst

 Review the details in your ScanCode.io project.

-Export the results in the appropriate format to share with your team.
+Export the results in the appropriate format to share with your team, such as CycloneDX and SPDX SBOMs.

 https://scancodeio.readthedocs.io/en/latest/output-files.html#output-files